 The following short story shows why he is so successful with his company.

-The export trap: Why the board of a MedTech company faces a prison sentence due to a lack of customs knowledge
+The Export Trap: Why the CEO of a MedTech company faces a prison sentence due to a lack of customs knowledge

 But then a shipment got stuck in customs, triggering an audit of all exports and processes.
 The problem: Due to the incorrect determination of the customs tariff number, goods requiring a permit were exported without an export license.